Board of Directors

 Sally moved to Alton in 1993 at the age of 7 from Jacksonville IL.
 Post high school she studied at Lewis and Clark Community College and has worked in child care, health care, and in the retail and food industries.
 In 2013, she started her own Independent small business; Kind Vibe Creations.

 She sells handmade accessories, apparel and many of her own designs.
-In 2015, she joined Alton Main Street Design committee and in 2016 was co-chair of The Night Market.
+In 2015, she joined Alton Main Street Design committee and in 2016 helped create the Night Market, which is now playing a significant role in the renaissance of the burgeoning arts district on East Broadway.
 She is a proud wife and mother of two and enjoys gardening, hiking, and learning new skills and crafts.

 Promotions Committee Vice-Chair